GlitchedPanda/PandaDLL/README.md

 # PandaDLL
 DLC Unlocker for the EA App written in C++.
-This was made an published for educational purposes only.
+This was made and published for educational purposes only.

 ## How to use
 - Put the built `version.dll` in the directory where you have installed the EA App.
 There should be an executable called EADesktop.exe in the directory.